 The Nature Conservancy’s Clearwater-Blackfoot Project (CBP).

-We are currently inventorying the roads and culverts on more than 100,000 acres of former Plum Creek timberlands in western Montana as part of The Nature Conservancy’s Clearwater-Blackfoot Project (CBP).
+We have inventoried the roads and culverts on more than 1,200 miles of roads on 100,000 acres of former Plum Creek timberlands in western Montana as part of The Nature Conservancy’s Clearwater-Blackfoot Project (CBP).
 A priority of the CBP is to assess the road system and identify opportunities for mitigation and restoration.
-We are identifying problems with drainage, landslide hazards, and erosion; assessing stream crossings including stream habitat characteristics and culvert measurements; and identifying noxious weeds along roads and stream crossings.
-All data is entered into a geodatabase where hotspots and BMP needs can be quickly queried and used for implementing projects on the ground.
+We identified problems with drainage, landslide hazards, and erosion; assessed stream crossings including stream habitat characteristics and culvert measurements; and identified noxious weeds along roads and stream crossings.
+All data was entered into a geodatabase where hotspots and BMP needs can be quickly queried and used for implementing projects on the ground.
+Currently we are helping manage these roads by ongoing assessments and on-the-ground restoration.